senyubia/PD2-Single-Player-Enhanced/README.md

 - slightly improved drop rate of maps scrolls in maps,
 - NoLimit flag for not-encounter-locked uniques set to 1 (the same unique may drop multiple times in a single game),
 - modified rarity of uniques with the same base (e.g. Tyrael's Might or high-level jewelery is more common),
-- improved drop rates for runes (r1-r8 vanilla, r9-r16 3x, r17-r24 5x, r25-r33 20x),
+- improved drop rates for runes (r1-r8 vanilla, r9-r16 3x, r17-r24 7x, r25-r33 20x),
 - improved drop rate for Horadrim Scarabs,
 - improved drop rates for uber ingredients,
 - improved drop rates for super-rare utility items (e.g. puzzlepieces, mirrors, vials),
 - improved roll chances for desired charm affixes (e.g. skillers, life),
 - new items: Exalted Orb (used to craft set items), Mythic Orb (used to craft unique items), Gheed's Curious Box (contains random 50 pgems), Eternal Coin (used in cubing recipes),
 - added safe unsocketting recipe (don't eat socketed items) - item + Ist + tp scroll,
-- Token of Absolution from Akara costs 2.5m, up from 500k,
+- Token of Absolution from Akara costs 5m, up from 500k,
-- new charm: Cain's Wisdom, cube any grand charm with 1 of each essence.
+- new grand charm: Cain's Wisdom.

 **Main changes compared to PD2 Single Player+:**
+- removed recipes to downgrade non-HRs and gul to ist,
-- Cain's Wisdom is now a grand charm,
+- Cain's Wisdom is now a grand charm requiring clvl 88 to use,
-- Cain's Wisdom can drop starting from alvl 67; rarity set to 1, while Gheed's Fortune has rarity 9 (and alvl 70 as in vanilla),
+- Cain's Wisdom can drop starting from alvl 87,
+- removed the recipe to turn essences into Cain's Wisdom,
 - modified improved drop rates (in general, rates are lower compared to SP+),
 - ItemType for new items changed to ``Single Player Orb`` with ID ``spob``,
 - Eternal Coin ID changed to ``ecoi``,